 Satt – The restaurant at the Hotel Natura was very good.
 I had a pizza that was delicious and Brian had a really good steak and waffle fries.
 Pretty expensive, but at least this time the food was better!

-Tips/ Things to Know:
+Tips/ Things to Know when visiting Iceland:

 - If you are flying an overnight flight and hoping for early check-in, good luck.
 We saw tons of tourists sitting on the couches in the lobby waiting for rooms.
 We paid for the night before and let the hotel know that we’d be arriving early in the morning.